Climate Prosperity

 about the most resource efficient, conserving, and recycling ways to produce

-telecommunications media and performing arts events and products.
-Media
+media and arts events and products.
+Media and arts professionals and

-and arts professionals and businesses should also be getting richer by becoming
+businesses should also be getting richer by becoming greener, and demonstrating

-greener, and demonstrating that innovation, efficiency, and conservation in the
+that innovation, efficiency, and conservation in the use and reuse of all

-use and reuse of all natural and human resources is the best way to increase
+natural and human resources is the best way to increase jobs, incomes,

-jobs, incomes, productivity, and competitiveness.
-In the Climate
+productivity, and competitiveness.
+In the Climate Prosperity/Sustainable

-Prosperity/Sustainable Development/Green Economy paradigm, both the production
+Development/Green Economy paradigm, both the production process and the

-practice to the mutual betterment of everyone and everywhere.
+the mutual betterment of everyone and everywhere.

 --------------------------------------------------------------------------------------

-Immediate Release:
+For Immediate Release:

 NEW GLOBAL CLIMATE PROSPERITY SCOREBOARD FINDS OVER $1 TRILLION INVESTED IN GREEN SINCE 2007